School of Architecture

 Course Website: https://soa.cmu.edu/courses

-As the second studio within the Poiesis Sequence, this studio will nurture a way of making and thinking in design that aims to cultivate the practice of architecture as an act of creative citizenship.
-By building an affinity for an approach linking the cross-cultural study of how people perceive and manipulate their environments can push a multimodal understanding of architecture and urban design.
-We will use a multi-disciplinary approach to become detectives interrogating the contemporary and historical tissue of Pittsburgh through the occupations and working lives, therefore elevating ordinary folks and trades that had and continues to foster the fabric of the city.
-Grasping the multi-faceted changing environment, this studio will use architectural tools as a base of inquiry to speculate and allow us to transform the way we view our world through multiscale multisystemic perspectives.
-The structure of the studio will follow one cohesive research driven design project that will explore narrative modalities, by using critical cartography, archival research, storytelling, programming adjacencies and tectonic exploration as a method to produce a hybrid shop-house focused on the historical trades of Pittsburgh.
-Students in the sequence will be introduced to critical proficiencies, learn new techniques of representation, adapt rigorous illustration and animation tools in the production of a dwelling project that is rooted in its urban fabric.
+The Poiesis II Design Studio Family nurtures a way of making and thinking in design that aims to cultivate the practice of architecture as an act of creative citizenship.
+Cultivating an approach to appraise cross-cultural study of how people perceive and manipulate their environments can help us understand architecture and urban design from different and diverse perspectives.
+Together, we will become detectives to interrogate the contemporary and historical tissue of Pittsburgh through the occupations and working lives at the scale of a neighborhood.
+These stories elevate ordinary folks and trades that continue to foster how our city functions and create spaces of belonging.
+We will appraise and use architectural tools as a base of inquiry to speculate and allow us to transform the way we view our world - empathy for ourselves and those around us.
+The structure of the studio will follow one cohesive research driven design project that will explore narrative modalities by using critical cartography, archival research, spatial compositions, and tectonic exploration.
+We will explore these techniques to produce a hybrid house focused on acts of care in Pittsburgh.
+Designers in the sequence will be introduced to critical proficiencies, learn new techniques of representation, and adapt rigorous illustration and animation tools in the production of a dwelling project that is rooted to its context.
+Tools students will learn include Rhino, Adobe Creative Cloud, and preliminary skills in GIS.
+These practices in documentation, design, and storytelling will help us spatialize the way our cities situate itself, its ecological relationship, and social scenes in an accessible way for diverse audiences.
+Poiesis II advocates a multi-conception of moral knowledge built around notions of relationships, interdependence, lived embodiment and responsibilities.

 Prerequisite: 48-100 Min. grade C

-The city of Pittsburgh is at once your (permanent or temporary) home and the site of many of your studio projects.
-In this class you will start exploring Pittsburgh - as built environment in which your work might be situated, as cultural context you need to interpret, and as creative material for your own work.
-You will learn some of Pittsburgh's urban history, looking at phases of physical growth and dramatic change over time.
-You will take walks, do site visits and sharpen your observation skills.
-You will critically engage with some of the evidence.
-You will start to read cities as complex and layered, shaped by invisible forces as much as by visible ones.
+The city of Pittsburgh is at once our (permanent or temporary) home and the site of many of our studio projects.
+In this class the students will start exploring Pittsburgh: as built environment in which their work might be situated, as cultural context they need to interpret, and as creative material for their own work.
+The class is designed to give the students a deeper understanding of the relevance of the historical context on the physical changes they observe in the urban fabric, starting from their studio site and neighborhood.
+By learning about key moments in Pittsburgh's urban history, critically engaging with evidence (from maps to archival material to everyday objects) and participating in occasional site and museum visits, the students will learn to read cities as complex and layered, shaped by invisible forces as much as by visible ones.

 "The formal qualities explored by designers today necessitates the use of sophisticated tools with a combination of flexibility and precision.
 This course serves as an introduction to the type of equipment and methodologies utilized in architectural fabrication.
 Students will develop a basic understanding of the field to leverage these processes to explore and represent the complex nature of their designs.
 Through lectures and lab sessions, students will learn the affordances of the machines available in the DFAB Lab (Digital Fabrication Lab), how to prepare 3D CAD models in Rhino 3D for digital fabrication, and basic CAM (Computer Aided Manufacturing) programming.
 A series of projects, each highlighting an individual machine, will reinforce this technical knowledge while requiring students to rationalize their designs so their physical manifestations are informed by the techniques introduced."